tytydraco/yessleep/out/The_Unwrapping_Party.md

 My guests filtered in: a mix of history nerds, thrill-seekers, and friends who just wanted wine and gossip with a side of morbidity.
 Everyone dressed the part: linen tunics, bejeweled collars, and too much eyeliner.
 Phones were out, taking selfies for Instagram.

-I came out last, wearing a tailored tan suit with a gold and blue stripped headdress—my idea of a modern pharaoh.
+I came out last, wearing a tailored tan suit with a gold and blue striped headdress—my idea of a modern pharaoh.

 “Alright,” I said, smiling like this was a totally normal thing to do on a Friday night.
 "If anyone here believes in ancient curses... last chance to back out."